Venice | Travel Guide

 Is Venetian food different to classic Italian?

-Traditional Venetian food is different from most of the food youll find elsewhere in Italy, with a much heavier emphasis on seafood with dishes commonly including sardines, anchovies, crab and even squid ink.
-Trust us when we say you havent tried antipasto until youve tried fish antipasto!
+Traditional Venetian food is different from most of the food you'll find elsewhere in Italy, with a much heavier emphasis on seafood with dishes commonly including sardines, anchovies, crab and even squid ink.
+Trust us when we say you haven't tried antipasto until you've tried fish antipasto!
 Baccala mantecato is our favourite variety, and is made by poaching and blending the fish into a smooth mousse, seasoning with olive oil, salt and pepper.
-It is then served spread on slices of fresh bread or grilled white polenta, a typical staple of the Veneto region. delizioso!
+It is then served spread on slices of fresh bread or grilled white polenta, a typical staple of the Veneto region.

 To find the most authentic Venetian experience, try to eat outside of the major tourist areas for the best food in Venice.

-Were big fans of Dai Tosi, which you can reach easily from the vaporetto stop at Giardini to the west of the city.
-Offering classic pizzas, as well as traditional Venetian and pasta dishes, youre sure to satisfy all tastes, no matter how fussy.
-The cherry on the panettone is that pizzas start from as little as 5, with other dishes not costing much more.
+We were big fans of Dai Tosi, which you can reach easily from the vaporetto stop at Giardini to the west of the city.
+Offering classic pizzas, as well as traditional Venetian and pasta dishes, you're sure to satisfy all tastes, no matter how fussy.
+Pizzas start from as little as 5, with other dishes not costing much more.
 I think that calls for seconds!